 Revenue allocated to remaining performance obligations represents contracted revenue that has not yet been recognized, which includes deferred revenue and noncancelable amounts to be invoiced.
-As of December 31, 2019, the Company had \$149.5 million of remaining performance obligations, with 86% expected to be recognized as revenue over the succeeding 12 months, and the remainder expected to be recognized over the three years thereafter.
+As of March 31, 2020 (unaudited) and December 31, 2019, the Company had \$154.8 million and \$149.5 million, respectively, of remaining performance obligations, with 85% and 86%, respectively, expected to be recognized as revenue over the succeeding 12 months, and the remainder expected to be recognized over the three years thereafter.